kyverno/kyverno/samples/RequirePodProbes.md

 # Require `livenessProbe` and `readinessProbe`

+Liveness and readiness probes need to be configured to correctly manage a pods lifecycle during deployments, restarts, and upgrades.

-For each pod, a `livenessProbe` is carried out by the kubelet to determine if containers are running and when to restart the pod.
+For each pod, a periodic `livenessProbe` is performed by the kubelet to determine if the pod's containers are running or need to be restarted.
 A `readinessProbe` is used by services and deployments to determine if the pod is ready to recieve network traffic.

-Both liveness and readiness probes need to be configured to manage the pod lifecycle during restarts and upgrades.

 ## Policy YAML